 The gold standard for research is a systematic review.
 There has not been enough data gathered for any robust systematic review to be published in this area and where such data exists, often the study size is too small or research methodology is poor.

 To understand more about the role of evidence in male fertility acupuncture and general acupuncture, click through to the FAQ page where this is covered in more detail.

 Does having male fertility acupuncture involve putting needles into the testes?

 The short answer is: NO.

-The acupuncture meridian system allows Peter to affect testicular function by using points on the arms, legs and abdomen – but never into the genitals.
 In fact, your genitals remain safely tucked up in your underwear for the whole treatment.